Conifers

 Douglas fir is a tall evergreen tree native to western North America, with a conical shape and a straight trunk covered in thick, scaly bark.

-There is also one on the far side of the lake.
+There is also some on the far side of the lake.

 European Larch